saikumar14-08/ShelfSpace/ShelfSpaceWeb/README.md

 -> Remove: Introduces the Remove and RemoveRange methods to delete single and multiple entities.
 -> This shows the significance of clean code practices and effective generics usage in repository design, leading to a robust implementation of the repository interface.

+-> Introduction of ICategoryRepository: The need for this new interface is highlighted, as it extends the existing IRepository interface to handle operations specific to the category model.
+-> Inheritance of Base Functionality: Implementing ICategoryRepository allows it to inherit fundamental methods from IRepository, ensuring consistency in data manipulation.
+-> Core Methods: The lecture covers essential methods like update and save, which are necessary for modifying and persisting category data effectively.
+-> Final Structure: The structure of the ICategoryRepository interface is outlined, emphasizing its role in combining inherited methods from IRepository with category-specific functionalities.
+-> Public Class Creation: The need for a public class that implements the ICategoryRepository interface is established, leveraging functionality from a generic repository to minimize code redundancy.
+-> Key Methods: The class will include essential methods such as add, get, get all, remove, and remove range, which are predefined in the generic repository.
+-> Dependency Injection: An issue regarding the required parameter 'DB' for the category repository is addressed.
+The instructor emphasizes the significance of dependency injection in enabling automatic provision of the application DB context upon object creation.
+-> Constructor Addition: To facilitate passing the application DB context, the instructor suggests incorporating a constructor into the category repository class.
+-> Saving and Updating: The lecture concludes with an overview of methods for saving and updating categories, highlighting the use of the underscore db object to handle changes effectively.

+-> We have to use our CategoryRepository instead of ApplicationDbContext in our controller.
+-> When we do that we have to check whether all our implementations are correct or not and then change the methods according to out Interface(ICategoryRepository).
+-> As we are using our ICategoryRepository through dependency injection we have to register that in our container which is in Program.cs
+-> For now we use scoped lifetime for this service.

+-> To change the Database, just go to the appsettings.json and update the connection string then in console type update-database.
+By this, your new DB gets seeded with the default data as we have migrations folder.

+-> Unit of Work is like a “manager” for your repositories — it coordinates them and ensures all changes are saved in one go.
+It centralizes database commits and keeps your code cleaner, safer, and easier to maintain.
+Unit of Work Pattern – Documentation & Explanation
+📌 Concept:

+Unit of Work is a design pattern that acts as a single point of coordination for database operations performed through multiple repositories.

+It helps to group multiple changes together into one transaction — meaning all operations either succeed together or fail together.

+Think of it as a "manager" that keeps track of everything you want to do with the database and then saves all changes at once.

+✅ Why We Use It:

+To avoid calling SaveChanges() multiple times in different places.

+To ensure data consistency by committing all changes in one transaction.

+To reduce duplication and make code more organized by providing a single place to manage repository instances and database saves.

+🛠️ Steps to Implement Unit of Work

+Create an Interface – Define the contract for the Unit of Work.

+Add Repository Properties – Expose repositories (like ICategoryRepository) through this interface.

+Implement the Interface in a Class – Instantiate the repositories and provide a Save() method that commits all changes.

+Use It in Controllers/Services – Access repositories and call Save() only once at the end.

+📁 1.
+Define the Interface
+public interface IUnitOfWork
+{
+    // Expose all repository interfaces here
+    ICategoryRepository Category { get; }

+    // Commits all changes made through the repositories void Save();
+}

+✅ Explanation:

+ICategoryRepository Category { get; } → Property that exposes the Category repository.

+void Save(); → Method that will be responsible for committing all changes to the database.

+📁 2.
+Implement the Unit of Work Class public class UnitOfWork : IUnitOfWork
+{
+    private readonly ApplicationDBContext _db;
+    public ICategoryRepository Category { get; private set; }
+    public UnitOfWork(ApplicationDBContext db)
+    {
+        _db = db;
+        Category = new CategoryRepository(_db);
+    }
+    public void Save()
+    {
+        _db.SaveChanges();
+    }
+}
+Explanation of Each Part:
+	-> private readonly ApplicationDBContext _db;
+		A single DbContext instance shared by all repositories so they participate in the same transaction.
+	-> public ICategoryRepository Category { get; private set; }
+		Provides access to the Category repository.
+Other repositories (like IProductRepository, IOrderRepository, etc.) would be added similarly.
+	-> public UnitOfWork(ApplicationDBContext db)
+		Injects the database context and initializes repositories with it.
+	-> public void Save()
+		Commits all changes made through any repository in this unit of work.
+Under the hood, this just calls _db.SaveChanges() once.

+ Example Usage in a Controller
+public class CategoryController : Controller
+{
+    private readonly IUnitOfWork _unitOfWork;
+    {
+        _unitOfWork = unitOfWork;
+    }
+    public IActionResult Create(Category category)
+    {
+        _unitOfWork.Category.Add(category);
+        _unitOfWork.Save();
+        return RedirectToAction("Index");
+    }
+}
+ Explanation:
+	-> _unitOfWork.Category.Add(category) → Adds a category through the repository.
+	-> _unitOfWork.Save() → Saves all changes to the database in one transaction.